Moeomu/blog/content/page/about/index.md

 comments: false
 ---

-> First of all, welcome to the project.
+> First of all, welcome to Misaka's blog.
 The `master brance` of [this project](https://github.com/Misakaou/blog) is a build source file for the <https://blog.moeomu.com> site, built using [Vercel](https://vercel.com/).
 Again, welcome to this site.

 ## Site Introduction